 Many municipalities have established electronic take-back programs with collection sites.
 If you are not sure where this is near you, a simple internet search usually can provide some location options.

-Some materials are sensitive and reactive to environmental factors such as precipitation, heat, or cold.
+Some materials are sensitive to process and reactive.
+Especially to environmental factors such as precipitation, heat, or cold.
 The facility will store the e-waste accordingly, taking the proper precautions to prevent the escape of any pollutants.

 Advancements in equipment and access together make the evolution of recycling an integral part of environmental protection and preservation.